pocomane/brewed-in-the-apocalypse/bita.md

 frame will give a +2 bonus to any roll of the character.
 The scenarist will say when the tag have to be removed.

+If other protagonist accepts, ey must go along with you, unless or until some fact or action betrays the reason you gave em.

+TODO : is this move interesting at all? can be removed ?
+"Convince" a protagonist should be done in-game; this just adds some incentive/disincentive to it.

 ```
 The situation is the same of the __Sway a NPC__ example, but behind
 the doors there is Anne, the Alice's character.
 After the roll: